 Accuplacer assessments are required for all new students provisionally admitted into the General Studies program at transfer levels 1, 2, or 3 (with fewer than 45 credits).
-Accuplacer assessments are taken during SOCS110.
+Accuplacer assessments are taken prior to the first course at Bethel, which is usually SOCS110.

-- · Satisfactory scores on all three assessments will allow registration for further college-level courses in the General Studies program. - If scores indicate a need for pre-college coursework in order to be successful in college-level classes, students will be required to complete all or some of the FAR courses.
-Satisfactory grades in required FAR courses will allow registration for further college-level courses. - If scores and conversations with faculty and your student success advisor indicate attempting Bethel's pre-college courses would not be successful, you will not be registered for further courses at Bethel.
-The first time this occurs, you will be withdrawn from SOCS110 and allowed a full refund, a grade of W for SOCS110 will be shown on your transcript, and you will be subject to the restrictions of academic dismissal which require a minimum wait of one full academic term before applying for readmission.
+- Satisfactory scores on all three assessments will allow registration for further college-level courses in the General Studies program. - If scores indicate a need for pre-college coursework in order to be successful in college-level classes, students will be required to complete all or some of the FAR courses.
+Satisfactory grades in required FAR courses will allow registration for further college-level courses. - If scores and conversations with faculty and your student success advisor indicate that attempting Bethel's pre-college courses will not be successful, you are encouraged not to register for courses at Bethel at this time.
+However, whether or not to register for courses is your choice.